-The breed was discovered by Europeans in the Congo.
-The dogs were used by African tribesmen for their hunting abilities which included their ability to jump to scout prey in the grasslands.
+Europeans discovered the breed in the Congo.
+African tribesmen used the dogs for their hunting abilities which included their ability to jump to scout prey in the grasslands.

 Basenji Training & Temperament

 Basenjis are strong and independent.
 As a result, they are trainable, but their independence means it’s best to keep training to short sessions of 5-10 minutes and start when they’re young.
 It’s recommended to also take them to socialization or puppy training classes.

 Basenjis are a high-energy breed that needs to remain active.
 It’s best to keep them in a fenced area as they are bred to hunt and might otherwise run off to chase prey.
 They’re well suited to canine sports like agility and tracking.
 They need to be exercised well to prevent them from becoming bored and potentially destructive.

 Basenjis are easy to care for.
 They only require occasional light brushing to help keep their coat looking good.
 They don’t typically smell, so baths are only needed if they get dirty or get into something that smells.
 Their nails should be trimmed regularly.

 Basenjis are a healthy breed without too many concerns.
 However, as with other dogs, their ears should be checked and cleaned, and their teeth should be brushed regularly.